Tutorial Gateway

 Python lambda Sum

-We are using the lambda expression to add 5 to the given argument value.
-It accepts one value because we specified one argument after the lambda keyword.
-After the colon, it is an expression or the functionality it has to perform when we call this anonymous lambda function.
+We use the lambda expression to add 5 to the given argument value.
+It accepts one value because we specified one argument after the keyword.
+After the colon, it is an expression or the functionality it has to perform when we call this anonymous function.

 print(num(10))

-In this Python lambda Sum example, we are using two arguments to perform addition or find the sum of two numbers.
-It means we have to assign two values while calling this lambda expression.
+In this Python lambda Sum example, we use two arguments to add or find the sum of two numbers.
+It means we have to assign two values while calling this expression.

 print(add(10, 20))

-Generally, we can achieve the same by declaring or creating a Function.
-This time, we are using the Python lambda expression and regular function.
+Generally, we can achieve the same by declaring or creating a method.
+This time, we are using the expression and normal function.
 Both give the same result.

 add = lambda x, y : x + y